Up to 35% off Raised Beds

 ‘Yaku Sunrise’ produces bright pink buds that develop into light pink flowers, giving them a two-tone appearance.

-• Plant Size: 2 feet in 10 years
+height height 2 feet in 10 years

 Blooming from bright pink flower buds will emerge the prettiest light pink flowers.
-The bright pink will remain on the backs and the edges of the petals giving the flowers a two-tone look.
+The bright pink will remain on the backs and the edges of the petals, giving the flowers a two-tone look.
 These pretty pink flowers are clustered in trusses of up to 10 large flowers.

 Share This Post